About Darwin Falls

 Other than the presence of water pipes on one side of the canyon walls (which I believe fed the Panamint Springs Resort nearby), there was really nothing here that would suggest the presence of water.

-In any case, the first half-mile of the hike was pretty much dominated by the open wash scenery as the canyon walls flanking us were eventually closing in.
+In any case, the first half-mile of the hike was pretty much dominated by the open wash scenery.

 Both times that we’ve done this hike in the Spring, there were wildflowers in bloom throughout the wash.